01 of 11

 10 of 11

-Though unseeming in appearance, jadeite ranks near the top of our list as one of the most valuable gemstones in the world.
+Jadeite ranks near the top of a list of one of the most valuable gemstones in the world.
 This gemstone is jade's most expensive, most beautiful variety.
 Since this deep green translucent gem is significantly rarer than other types of jade, it is worth much more.

 11 of 11